 Software developers create software programs that allow users to perform specific tasks on various devices, such as computers or mobile devices.
 They are responsible for the entire development, testing, and maintenance of software.

 Software developers must have the technical creativity required to solve problems uniquely.
 They need to be fluent in the computer languages that are used to write the code for programs.

 Communication skills are vital for securing the necessary information and insight from end users about how the software is functioning.
-You will find that the salaries for software developers are quite substantial.

 Computer Hardware Engineer